pjtunstall/almondala/README.md

 ## Benchmarking

-In earlier versions, I somehow absent-mindedly wound up using `Vec<u8>` for each pixel.
+In earlier versions, I somehow unnecessarily wound up using `Vec<u8>` for each pixel, even though each one always consists of four bytes.
 When this came to my attention, I switched to using `[u8; 4]`, and took the opportunity to compare the performance.

 Originally, I calculated the color of each pixel every render.
 Now I use tables of precalculated values.
 The tables, `COLORS` and `SHADES` are generated by a macro in the `generate_tables` crate. again, I compared the performace.